culinary arts summer camp

 Past summers culinary arts summer camp has featured the following:

 - Free Concerts around NYC: In past years we have seen bands like The Roots (from the Tonight Show with Jimmy Fallon) perform on the pier and scouted out other cool pop-up shows as they appear.

 - Cupcake Mission: we break up into teams to find and bring back the best cupcakes in NYC, then vote on a winner.

 - Central Park.
 We explore and enjoy the park.

 - High Line.
 We walk and explore the High Line elevated park.

 - Chelsea Market.
-We visit the vast array of shops contained in the famous market and try all sorts of interesting food from around the world.
+We visit the vast array of shops contained in the famous market and try food from around the world.